 6. Think about an academic subject that inspires you.
 Describe how you have furthered this interest inside and/or outside of the classroom.

 It started with cereal.
 Specifically, a video about cereal, explaining how Tony the Tiger’s eyes would point downwards to make direct eye contact with kids, his target market.
-This was my introduction to marketing.
-A 15-second clip had me questioning my every single purchase—was it really my decision or had I fallen for a marketing ploy?
+This was my introduction to marketing: was every single purchase really my decision or had I fallen for a marketing ploy?

 Since then, the compelling lectures my business teacher gave us started to feel insufficient.
-Learning about Maslow and Herzberg was interesting, but the theory felt baseless with nowhere to apply it.
+Learning about Maslow and Herzberg was interesting, but the theory felt baseless with no application.

 Not long after, I signed up for NUS Business Camp.
 My main project was to create a disruptive business model, something I had never done before.
 I learned to do basic market research, identifying target markets and problems that needed solutions.
 Eventually, I came up with the idea for an app called Green Scheme, a multipurpose app like Uber that only provides transport with electric vehicles and focuses on selling goods from ethical and small businesses.
 The professors complimented our creativity and admired how I tried to improve on something that was widely used today, instead of creating something entirely new.
 I left Singapore feeling slightly more accomplished; carrying not only the know-how to develop a business model, but also knowledge from lecturers on how the business landscape would look like in the future.